how to build a cross

 Now that the cross is in place tighten the two bolts on the metal straps.
 Note: These bolts may need to be re-tightened in about a year so be sure to check them.

-If you plan to decorate the cross, we used about 2500 mini light bulbs which figured to about 25 boxes of 25 foot long multi colored LED Christmas lights or you can use 5 reels.
+If you plan to decorate the cross, we used about 2500 mini light bulbs which figured to about 25 boxes of 25 foot long multi colored LED Christmas lights or try using light reels.

 The first year after displaying the cross we removed the lights and weather treated the wood with Thompson’s Water Seal Signature Series Stain & Sealer Semi Transparent (Natural Cedar color).